eolinker/goku_lite/README.md

 - **Scalability**: plug-in mechanism is easy to extend.
 - **High performance**: Performance excels among many gateways.
 - **Open API**：Provide OPEN API for users to operate on the gateway for easy integration.
+- **[New] Orchestration**：Orchestration can correspond to multiple backends.
+The backend input parameter supports the client incoming, and also supports the parameter transfer between backend.
+The return data of backend supports filter, delete, move, rename, target and group.
+API can set the exception return when the orchestration call fails.
+- **[New] Data transform ** :Support for converting returned data to JSON or XML.
+- **[New] Configured version management ** : Support for the release of operations and multiple rollbacks.

 # Benchmark
 ![](https://data.eolinker.com/p7NFG6lb4c73b26cc880e838fe45aa31bc037b7415e3770.jpg)